google/neural-tangents/README.md

 ## Getting Started

-Installing Neural Tangents should be as easy as:
+To install Neural Tangents, first follow [JAX's](https://www.github.com/google/jax/) installation instructions.
+With JAX installed, using Neural Tangents should be as easy as:

 ```
 git clone https://github.com/google/neural-tangents